Technigo/project-library/README.md

 - Making the filters work together, and to apply sorting to the filtered list.

+- Get the search function to accept multiple words

 - Adding further styling.

 ## View it live